mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     You can implement a cell similar to the cell [EditorCell_MathEnd](http://127.0.0.1:63320/node?ref=r%3A34f40b74-cb38-46ba-8e5b-13b443c803c4%28de.itemis.mps.editor.math.runtime%29%2F9204702729138147058) in {{ mps_extensions() }}.

+!!! question "What is the difference between the style sheet item read-only and editable?"

+#### Read-only vs Editable Style Attribute

+- ***read-only*** - whether one can modify the cell and the nested cells or not. ***False*** by default.
+Designed for freezing fragments of cell tree.

+    - *disables side deletes for cells, the context assistant manager, editing of properties*

+    - *this attribute is inherited by child cells*

+- ***editable*** - whether one can modify text in a cell or not.
+By default is ***false*** for constant cell models, true for other cell models.

+    - *non-editable by default for: read only model access cell, braces, constant text, indent cell*

+    - go can't use keyboard navigation to go to this cell (e.g. typing TAB) and won't be considered as the next selectable cell

+    - can't paste text

+    - this attribute is not inherited by child cells

+**Q: What happens if I use the *navigatable-node* style sheet item on a cell where *editable* is set to false?**

+The reference will not be followed and the last cell with a reference will be used e.g. the cell to the left of the cell when it is a reference cell.

+**Q: What if I set read-only: true and editable: true?**

+The cell won't be editable since the read-only attribute overrides the other attribute.

+**Q: What attribute should I use?**

+Both attributes are often used.
+If the cell should be considered as a selectable cell or you need support for reference navigation don't use editable:false. read-only: false can also be set on whole collections to disable editing.

 ### Editor Hints

 !!! question "Is there a utility class related to editor hints?"